Cerlancism/faster-whisper-webui/docs/options.md

 * none
   * Run whisper on the entire audio input
 * silero-vad
    * Use Silero VAD to detect sections that contain speech, and run whisper on independently on each section.
 Whisper is also run on the gaps between each speech section.
 * silero-vad-skip-gaps
    * As above, but sections that doesn't contain speech according to Silero will be skipped.
 This will be slightly faster, but may cause dialogue to be skipped.
 * periodic-vad
    * Create sections of speech every 'VAD - Max Merge Size' seconds.
 This is very fast and simple, but will potentially break a sentence or word in two.

 ## VAD - Merge Window
-If set, any adjacent speech sections that are at most this number of seconds apart will be automatically merged."
+If set, any adjacent speech sections that are at most this number of seconds apart will be automatically merged.

 ## VAD - Max Merge Size (s)
-Disables merging of adjacent speech sections if they are this number of seconds long."
+Disables merging of adjacent speech sections if they are this number of seconds long.